 IV.
 Steady Long-Term Development of China-EU Cooperation on Environment and Climate i.
-Current situation and challenges environment and climate, and at the same time face forces that impede their cooperation.
+Current situation and challenges

 As the global climate crisis escalates, the evolution of the international landscape accelerates, and the international order is reshaped, China and the EU, as two major forces promoting multipolarity, should have new positioning for their cooperation on environment and climate and take some new measures in practice.